Te Whatu Ora: Mandate and responsibilities

-Te Whatu Ora is responsible for the planning and commissioning of health services as well as the functions of the 20 former district health boards.
-The Ministry of Health will remain responsible for setting health policy, strategy and regulation.
-Te Whatu Ora also works with the Te Aka Whai Ora (the Māori Health Authority) to improve Māori health outcomes and services.
+Health New Zealand is responsible for the planning and commissioning of health services as well as the functions of the 20 former district health boards.
+The Ministry of Health remains responsible for setting health policy, strategy and regulation.

 As of 2022, the agency is New Zealand's largest employer, consolidating the DHBs' combined work force of 80,000, with an estimated annual operating budget of NZ$20 billion and an asset base of about NZ$24 billion.

+Health New Zealand is responsible for funding Healthline New Zealand (0800 611 116) a free over-the-phone health service that operates 24/7.
+The telephone is used for non-emergency health advice from nurses and paramedics.
+The telephone service is not to be confused with the 111 emergency telephone number which handles emergency medical events.

 Leadership and structure

-Te Whatu Ora is headed by Chief Executive Margie Apa and Nick Chamberlain, the National Director of the National Public Health Service.
-The organisation's board members include former National Party Member of Parliament Amy Adams, Tipa Mahuta, Karen Poutasi, Vanessa Stoddart, and Medical Council of New Zealand Chair Curtis Walker.
-Economist Rob Campbell was formerly chair of the board, but was removed from this position on 28 February 2023 by Minister of Health Dr Ayesha Verrall following public comments Campbell made about co-governance which were deemed to be non-politically neutral.
+As of July 2025, Health New Zealand – Te Whatu Ora is headed by a governance board led by chair Professor Lester Levy.
+Other board members include deputy chair Dr Andrew Connolly, Roger Jarrold, Dr Frances Hughes, Parekawhia McLean, Peter McCardle, and Terry Moore.
+In addition, Hamiora Bowkett was appointed as Crown Observer to support and monitor the public health service.
+In addition, Health NZ is led by an infrastructure committee led by chair Dr Margaret Wilsher.
+Its first Chief Executive is Dale Bramley.

-Health New Zealand consists of four regional divisions, with regional commissioning boards overseeing the provisioning of primary and community health services, in coordination with the Māori Health Authority.
-These four new regional divisions consist of:
+Health New Zealand consists of four regional divisions, with regional commissioning boards overseeing the provisioning of primary and community health services.
+These four regional divisions consist of: